-In 2018, in accordance with the requirements of the NYSE listing standards, our Board completed an evaluation process focusing on the effectiveness of the performance of our Board.
+In 2019, in accordance with the requirements of the NYSE listing standards, our Board completed an evaluation process focusing on the effectiveness of the performance of our Board.
 Our Audit, Compensation and Nominating and Corporate Governance Committees each conducted a separate evaluation of its own performance and of the adequacy of its charter and reported to our Board on the results of its evaluation.
-In addition to our Board and committee self-evaluations, our Independent Chairman meets throughout the year as necessary with directors individually.
+In addition to our formal annual Board and committee self-evaluations, our Independent Chairman meets with each director to review the director's individual performance.